-SINGAPORE: Singapore reported three new locally transmitted COVID-19 infections as of noon on Friday (Jul 2), including one with no links to previous cases.
+SINGAPORE: Singapore reported one new locally transmitted COVID-19 infection as of noon on Sunday (Jul 4).

-A cluster involving Hong Ye Group cleaners was closed after no more cases were linked to it for the past 28 days, added MOH.
-The cluster was first identified on May 26.
+Two clusters have been closed after no more cases were linked to them for the past 28 days, said MOH.

 No new infections were reported in migrant worker dormitories.

-Singapore has administered 5,551,613 doses of COVID-19 vaccine under the national vaccination programme as of Thursday.
+Singapore has administered more than 5.7 million doses of COVID-19 vaccine under the national vaccination programme as of Saturday.
 More than 2.1 million people are fully vaccinated.

 Singapore moved into the first stage of Phase 3 (Heightened Alert) on Jun 14 after a fall in the number of COVID-19 community cases.
 More restrictions were eased in the second stage of the phase on Jun 21, however, work-from-home remains the default arrangement.

 The Government has said it may further relax measures in mid-July.

 Finance Minister Lawrence Wong will deliver a ministerial statement during the next sitting of Parliament on Monday to outline the Government's support measures amid the heightened COVID-19 restrictions.

 The ministerial statement will be delivered at 3pm.

 As of Sunday, Singapore has reported a total of 62,617 cases and 36 deaths from COVID-19.